Black elite: United Kingdom

-An elite developed within the community over the course of several centuries.
-Its ranks were increased over time by the mixed-race children of colonial British aristocrats (such as Dido Elizabeth Belle), members of the older black elites of British Africa and the Caribbean (such as Sara Forbes Bonetta), the rise of black and mixed-race national leaders (such as Paul Boateng), and the success of numerous black and mixed-race persons in specialized industries, such as the arts (for example, Lenny Henry).
+In the latter 20th and 21st centuries elites have developed within the Black British community, with the rise of Black and mixed-race national leaders such as Paul Boateng, and the success of numerous Black and mixed-race persons in specialized industries, such as the arts (for example, Lenny Henry).

-Like their counterparts in the United States and elsewhere, members of the black elite historically took part in the campaign to abolish slavery in the empire.
-Some, like former enslaved African Olaudah Equiano, even became politically prominent by way of their efforts.

-Following the abolition in the early 1800s, black people continued to gain prominence in Britain's social, political and cultural life.
-Mary Seacole was a heroine of the Crimean War, and Learie Constantine was an important cricketer.

-Today, Britain's black and mixed-race people are included in the annual Powerlist—a ranking of the nation's most prominent people of color.
+Today, Britain's Black and mixed-race people are included in the annual Powerlist—a ranking of the nation's most prominent people of color.
 A number of them, such as Boateng and Henry, have been made peers and/or knights of the realm.
-There is also a small community of British aristocrats that are of partially black descent.
-Emma Thynn (née McQuiston), the Marchioness of Bath as the wife of the 8th Marquess, belongs to this sub-group.
+There is also a small community of British aristocrats that are of partially Black descent.
+Emma Thynn (née McQuiston), the Marchioness of Bath as the wife of the 8th Marquess, and Lady Naomi Gordon-Lennox, the adopted daughter of the 10th Duke of Richmond, belong to this sub-group.
 Other notable members are Prince Archie of Sussex and Princess Lilibet of Sussex, the mixed-race children of Prince Harry and Meghan Markle, the Duke and Duchess of Sussex.

 United States

-In the North of the United States, many educated black people (taking advantage of their relative freedom) took part in abolitionist and suffragist activities.
+In the North of the United States, many educated Black people (taking advantage of their relative freedom) took part in abolitionist and suffragist activities.
 They also provided support to stations of the Underground Railroad prior to the abolition of slavery.
-Later, during the Reconstruction Era, a number of them took part in various professions and grew quite wealthy in places like Brooklyn.
+Later, during the Reconstruction Era, a number of them took part in various professions and grew quite wealthy in places including Brooklyn.

-In the South, an elite started forming before the American Civil War among free black people who managed to acquire property.
-Of the free people of color in North Carolina in the censuses from 1790 to 1810, 80% can be traced to African Americans free in Virginia during the colonial period.
+In the South, an elite started forming before the American Civil War among free Black people who managed to acquire property.
+Of the free people of color in North Carolina in the censuses from 1790 to 1810, 80 percent can be traced to African Americans free in Virginia during the colonial period.
 Most were descended from unions between free white women and enslaved or free Africans or African Americans.
-Free black people migrated into frontier Virginia and then to other states over several generations in the colonial period, as did many of their neighbors.
-Extensive research into colonial court records, wills and deeds has demonstrated that most of those free families came from relationships or marriages between white women, servant or free, and black men, servant, free or slave.
+Free Black people migrated into frontier Virginia and then to other states over several generations in the colonial period, as did many of their neighbors.
+Extensive research into colonial court records, wills and deeds has demonstrated that most of those free families came from relationships or marriages between white women, servant or free, and Black men, servant, free or slave.
 Such relationships were part of the more fluid relationships among the working class before the boundaries of slavery hardened.